Non-strict plurisubharmonicity of energy on Teichm\"uller space: Introduction

 \section{Introduction}

 Let $\Sigma_g$ be the closed surface of genus $g\geq 2$, and let $\rho:\pi_1(\Sigma_g)\to\mathrm{GL}(n,\mathbb{C})$ be a completely reducible representation.
 Let $X_n=\mathrm{GL}(n,\mathbb{C})/\mathrm{U}(n)$ be the symmetric space that corresponds to $\mathrm{GL}(n,\mathbb{C})$.
 For any Riemann surface $S\in\Teich_g$, by theorems of Corlette \cite{corlette} and Donaldson \cite{donaldson}, there exists a $\rho$-equivariant harmonic map $f:S\to X_n$.
 Using these harmonic maps, we define the energy functional $\mathrm{E}_\rho:\Teich_g\to\mathbb{R}$ that assigns to $S\in\Teich_g$ the energy of the map $f$.
 This energy functional plays an important role in higher Teichm\"uller theory.
 One example is the Labourie conjecture, stating that when $\rho$ lies in a Hitchin component of a split real semisimple Lie group $G$, there exists a unique minimal $\rho$-equivariant disk in the symmetric space $X$ associated to $G$.
 Such minimal disks are in fact critical points of $\mathrm{E}_\rho$, and Labourie showed that $\mathrm{E}_\rho$ is proper \cite{Labourie2008}, and that the minimum is the unique critical point in rank $2$ \cite{labourie:hal-01141620}.
 The energy $\mathrm{E}_\rho$ also plays a role in the recent negative answer to the Labourie conjecture, due to Markovi\'c \cite{Markovic2022} in $\mathrm{PSL}(2,\mathbb{R})^3$, and Sagman--Smillie \cite{Sagman2022UnstableMS} in general, where non-uniqueness follows from the existence of saddle points of $\mathrm{E}_\rho$.
 It was shown by Toledo \cite{Toledo2011HermitianCA} that the map $\mathrm{E}_\rho$ is plurisubharmonic.
 In this paper, we investigate directions where $\mathrm{E}_\rho$ is not strictly plurisubharmonic, i.e. the kernel of the Levi form of $\mathrm{E}_\rho$, that we denote $K_\rho$.
 Note that $K_\rho$ when $\rho:\pi_1(\Sigma_g)\to\mathbb{R}$ is a real cohomology class appears in the study of virtual properties of mapping class groups, specifically the Putman--Wieland conjecture, in the work of Markovi\'c and the author \cite{mt-hodge}.
 Our first result relates $K_\rho$ to the $\mathbb{C}^*$ action on the moduli space of Higgs bundles, another classical object.
 Scaling the Higgs field by $i$ defines an order $4$ automorphism of the space of degree $0$ polystable Higgs bundles.
-By the non-abelian Hodge correspondence, this automorphism can be transported to the space of completely reducible representations up to conjugacy, that we denote $\mathrm{Rep}(\pi_1(\Sigma_g), \mathrm{GL}(n,\mathbb{C}))$.
+By the non-abelian Hodge correspondence, this automorphism can be transported to the character variety $\mathrm{Rep}(\pi_1(\Sigma_g), \mathrm{GL}(n,\mathbb{C}))$, which is the GIT quotient of the space of representations $\pi_1(\Sigma_g)\to\mathrm{GL}(n,\mathbb{C})$ by the conjugacy action of $\mathrm{GL}(n,\mathbb{C})$.
 This automorphism depends on the choice of Riemann surface underlying the non-abelian Hodge theorem, so defines a map